UNC board grants tenure to Nikole Hannah-Jones amid outcry from Black faculty and students - KTVZ

 “I think for us on campus it feels like just another trigger of the things that go on behind in the scenes in the rooms that Black leaders are in,” Jones said.
 “We feel as though we are being treated much differently than our (White) counterparts.”

-UNC-Chapel Hill Chancellor Kevin M. Guskiewicz released a statement saying he was concerned about the complaints from Black faculty.
+Guskiewicz said in a statement released to CNN that he was concerned about the complaints from Black faculty.

 “It has always been my goal to build a community where everyone truly knows they belong and are valued for their own unique perspectives and experiences,” Guskiewicz said.
 “I am deeply concerned that some members of the Carolina Black community do not feel they can thrive in this environment.”

-Note: Correction: A previous version of this article also misstated how many Black women faculty members have tenure at UNC.
-There is one tenured faculty member at the journalism school.